Baldacci History, Family Crest & Coats of Arms

 The surname Baldacci was first found in the city of Cremona, which lies just south of Milan.
 The earliest records of the family lie here with the Baldesio family in the 8th century.

-Important Dates for the Baldacci family
+Early History of the Baldacci family

 This web page shows only a small excerpt of our Baldacci research.
 More information is included under the topic Early Baldacci History in all our PDF Extended History products and printed products wherever possible.